isomerpages/moe-yishunsec/index.md

         - title: Links
           description: Self-help Tools & Web Pages
           url: /yss/links/
+  - announcements:
+      title: Announcements
+      id: announcements
+      announcement_items:
+        - title: HBL on 12 Jul for Sec 1-3 students
+          date: 11 July 2024
+          announcement: The school announced HBL on 11 Jul for Sec 1-3 students due to urgent repairs in some of our classrooms.
+The contractors updated that they required extra time for safety checks.
+Thus, the school is extending HBL for Sec 1-3 students on 12 Jul.
+Sec 4&5 students report to school as per normal.
+          link_text: ""
+          link_url: ""
   - infopic:
       title: Letter to Parents
       description: HBL on 11 July 2024